wxue24/397-assignment2/README.md

    - If agent lands on terminal state he gets +5
    - If agent lands on terminal state and finds all three buried treasures he gets +15

+## Running episodes

+Navigate to the directory and run `python3 simulation.py`.
+If you need to change simulation parameters (number of episodes, max number of steps agent can take), modify `simulate(10,25)`